sharkdp/fd/README.md

 ### On FreeBSD

-You can install `sysutils/fd` via portmaster:
+You can install [the fd-find package](https://www.freshports.org/sysutils/fd) from the official repo:
 ```
-portmaster sysutils/fd
+pkg install fd-find
 ```

 ### From source